Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 Even if you somehow do manage to rank for such keywords, they won’t make you any money.
 Users that search for them are typically in the awareness stage, so there’s not much earning potential for them.

 Body keywords contain 2-3 words, like “auto loan,” “order health supplements,” or “battery pack.”
-They also get a high search volume, but they suffer from similar flaws as head keywords; there’s a huge competition and searchers are still in the early stages of the buyer’s journey.
+They also get a high search volume, but they suffer from similar flaws as head keywords; there are huge competition and searchers are still in the early stages of the buyer’s journey.

 Instead, what you should be targeting are longer keywords.
 These belong in the realm of long-tail keywords.
 They typically include 4+ words.